Search

 I think I would be able to form and share a more detailed opinion based on firsthand experience as soon as I try to take some professional and specialty level exams and it would be a good point to write another blogpost on that point.

 How to prepare for AWS certification?
 When it comes to preparation there are plenty of free and paid resources, and as time may be a more valuable resource for the most of the people, quality paid training can make your preparation experience more efficient as it will guide you through the all required concepts and practice scenarios.
-If you have plenty of time and exceptional motivation you should be able to prepare for AWS certifications relying on AWS documentation, and in any case (with or without courses) you definitely should read through AWS whitepapers referenced by AWS in the exam preparation resources section of every exam specific web page (alternatively see this blogpost which lists all of them in one place).
+If you have plenty of time and exceptional motivation you should be able to prepare for AWS certifications relying on AWS documentation, and in any case (with or without courses) you definitely should read through AWS whitepapers referenced by AWS in the exam preparation resources section of every exam specific web page.

 Based on my experience so far I can mention the following AWS exam preparation resources which I’ve used so far (obviously there are plenty of others):